Last Updated: June 1, 2026 | Reviewed by Devon Cox, President, ConversionTeam

 We implemented a persistent shopping cart banner across their mobile site, keeping selected items visible throughout the customer journey.

-Persistent mobile UI elements work because they keep purchase intent visible across every page transition - exactly what mobile sessions need.
-The kind of mobile-aware test design to look for when evaluating leading ecommerce CRO agencies on traffic-mix specialization.
+Persistent mobile UI elements keep purchase intent visible across every page transition - exactly what mobile sessions need, and the kind of mobile-aware test design behind their mobile CRO work.

 Key Achievements: